 Snapchat | 750 million | 28 min | 13-24 years old |

-This chart shows that while YouTube is universally appealing, TikTok wins out in terms of day-to-day engagement, particularly with young people.
-Brands seeking to establish a foothold with Generation Z should therefore give preference to TikTok, while a company wishing to deploy a cross-generational strategy will rely more on YouTube.
+This chart shows that while YouTube is a universally compelling platform, TikTok is the dominant player in daily engagement, especially among younger audiences.
+Brands looking to connect with Gen Z should therefore prioritize TikTok, while a company looking to deploy a transgenerational strategy should focus on YouTube.

 - Audience Universal for YouTube, young but increasingly broad for TikTok.

-- Time commitment TikTok leads the way, with almost twice as many minutes spent each day.
+- Commitment time : TikTok leads the way with nearly double the number of minutes spent each day.

-- Community support : close-knit, loyal communities on YouTube, boosted "one shot" virality on TikTok.
+- Community support : very close-knit and loyal communities on YouTube, boosted “one-shot” virality on TikTok.

-- Cross-platform TikTok trends quickly spread to Twitter, Instagram and Pinterest; YouTube capitalizes on cross-platform emulation thanks to its long formats.
+- Cross-platform : TikTok trends spread quickly to Twitter, Instagram, and Pinterest; YouTube capitalizes on cross-platform emulation with its long formats.

-As generational boundaries become increasingly blurred, a precise understanding of these digital ecologies becomes the key to a highly effective digital strategy.
+As generational boundaries blur, a precise understanding of these digital ecologies becomes the lever for a formidably effective digital strategy.

-Example of a multi-channel approach for a product launch
+Example of a multi-channel approach to a product launch

-For a brand wanting to launch a new cosmetics range in 2025, it would make sense to broadcast in-depth tutorials and testimonials on YouTube while orchestrating viral challenges on TikTok.
-The "snowball" effect would then leverage Instagram, Facebook and Pinterest to spread the word about the campaign, while a well-thought-out hashtag on Twitter would reinforce the virality.
-It's this hybridization that, today, maximizes every euro invested.
+For a brand looking to launch a new cosmetics line in 2025, it would be wise to share in-depth tutorials and testimonials on YouTube while orchestrating viral challenges on TikTok.
+The "snowball" effect would then leverage Instagram, Facebook, and Pinterest to spread the word about the campaign, while a well-thought-out hashtag on Twitter would boost virality.
+It's this hybridization that, today, allows you to maximize every euro invested.

-Video formats determine a platform's ability to capture attention, tell a story and convert interest into engagement.
-Both TikTok and YouTube offer an exceptional variety of formats to suit every strategy, for both individuals and brands.
+All video formats determine a platform's ability to capture attention, tell a story, and convert interest into engagement.
+Both TikTok and YouTube offer an exceptional variety of formats suited to each strategy, for both individuals and brands.

 On TikTok, the star is the short, vertical, rhythmic video.
-The clips, ranging from a few seconds to ten minutes, feature infinite scrolling for total immersion, an ergonomic design that's been completely designed for mobile.
-The algorithm favors spontaneity: challenges, duets, reactions, humor or flash tutorials generate waves of virality that reach a wide audience as well as ultra-specialized micro-communities.
-The dynamism is supported by a palette of natural editing tools accessible to all, from visual sound filters to clipping, via trendy musical tracks.
+The clips, lasting from a few seconds to ten minutes, focus on total immersion thanks to infinite scrolling, an ergonomics completely designed for mobile.
+The algorithm favors spontaneity: challenges, duets, reactions, humor, or flash tutorials generate waves of virality that reach both a broad audience and ultra-specific micro-communities.
+The dynamism is based on a range of natural editing tools accessible to all, from the visual sound filter to clipping, including trendy musical pieces.

-At the other end of the spectrum, YouTube remains the sanctuary of long-form, high value-added educational content.
-Vlogs, documentaries, interviews, analyses, reviews...
-There is (almost) no limit to length, with the record reaching several hundred hours for some videos.
-Since the advent of YouTube Shorts, the platform has taken a significant step towards vertical videos under 60 seconds, competing head-on with TikTok with its own virality tools, but retaining the benefit of referencing and audience depth.
+In contrast, YouTube remains the sanctuary of long-form content and content with high educational added value.
+Vlogs, documentaries, interviews, analyses, reviews… The duration has (almost) no limit, with the record reaching several hundred hours for some videos.
+Since the advent of YouTube Shorts, the platform has taken a significant step towards vertical videos of less than 60 seconds, competing head-on with TikTok with its own viral tools while retaining the benefit of SEO and audience depth.

 Format | TikTok | YouTube |